 CherryHawk Farm - apples, Cider mill (fresh apple cider made on

-the premises), porta-potties are available, picnic area (bring your own food), farm
+the premises), porta-potties are available, picnic area you may bring your own food, farm

 animals, school tours, group reservations